Journals of the FOUNDATION PHOTOGRAPHY black and white

 Jana Dillo – Rob R. de Jong

 Rob de Jong's photographs are exposed and developed on old glass plates from the 1930s.
-Here, the plant seems to be both a research object and a symbol of transience.
-Torn from their natural environment and deposited in glass laboratory vessels along with their roots, the days of daisies and field chamomile are numbered.
+Here, the plant seems to be both a subject of research and a symbol of transience.
+Torn from their natural environment and placed, root and all, in glass laboratory vessels, the days of daisies and chamomile are numbered.

-In Jana Dillo's photographs, greenhouses appear more like prisons, against whose glass walls plants, hungry for air and light, press themselves desperately and in vain.
-Melancholic images that can certainly symbolize our relationship with nature, which has remained ambivalent to this day.
+In Jana Dillo's photographs, greenhouses appear more like prisons, against whose glass walls plants, starving for air and light, press themselves desperately and in vain.
+These are melancholic images that can certainly symbolize our still-ambivalent relationship with nature.

 Authors: Text by André Meier